Samerotte-Lab/Samerotte-Lab.github.io/news/_posts/2023-8-1-Alex-Solur.md

 category: news
 tags: [publication]
 ---
-Alex was awarded a prestigious SOLUR scholarship to conduct research in the KGS lab.
+Alex Sastokas was awarded a prestigious SOLUR scholarship to conduct research in the KGS lab.
 Congratulations Alex!